 What has happened here I believe the problem is self-centeredness.

 The majority of our society does not want to take the time to follow God-given instructions regarding family relationships.
 If this is not done you have less than a family and more of a house occupied by individualists looking for love, respect, and an alternative place to belong.
-For children, it’s Joey’s house, for teenagers it is the mall, for adults the office.
+For children, it’s Joey’s house, for teenagers it is the mall, for adults, it is the office.